-The Environmental health Division is contracted by the Michigan Department of Human Services (DHS) to conduct environmental health audits of child day care homes and centers, children’s camps and foster homes, as well as adult foster care homes.
+BEDHD contracts with the Michigan Department of Health and Human Services (MDHHS) to perform environmental health audits of child day care centers, children’s camps, and child and adult foster homes.
+These facilities are defined below:

-Child care center: A facility other than a private residence, which receives 1 or more preschool or school-age children for care for persons of less than 24 hours.
+- Child care center: A facility other than a private residence that receives one or more children for care for periods of less than 24 hours a day.

-Adult foster care home: A private residence that provides care to adults who are aged, mentally ill, developmentally disabled or physically disabled, who require some level of supervision, buy not continuous nursing care.
+- Adult foster care home: A private residence that provides care to adults who are aged, mentally ill, developmentally disabled, or physically disabled and who require some level of supervision, but not continuous nursing care.

-Depending upon the facility type an environmental audit may include an evaluation of all or a portion of:
+Depending upon the facility type, an environmental health audit may include an evaluation of all or a portion of the following:

-In addition to scheduled audits, the environmental health division also conducts plan reviews of all new day care centers and adult foster care group homes, as well as joint investigations with the facility's DHS licensing consultant on complaints or concerns related to environmental health conditions.
+In addition to scheduled audits, BEDHD also conducts plan reviews of all new day care centers and adult foster care homes as well as joint investigations with the facility's DHHS licensing consultant on complaints or concerns related to environmental health conditions.

-Click here to download the Adult Foster Care Plan Review Worksheet.
+To download the Adult Foster Care or Child Care Center Plan Review worksheets, visit the “Forms” webpage.